NUS-HPC-AI-Lab/oh-my-server/docs/tacc_frontera.md

 Note: Although in Frontera tutorial, they use "#SBATCH -A myproject       # Allocation name", you can actually delete it.
 If you incorrect set it, you will meet permission error when submit job.

+From 6 April 2021, for Frontera jobs, a new queue named *small* has been created specifically for one and two node jobs.
+Jobs of one or two nodes that will run for up to 48 hours should be submitted to the *small* queue.
+The *normal* queue now has a lower limit of 3 nodes for all jobs.
+This should improve the turnaround time for jobs in the *normal* queue and small jobs in the *small* queue.

 ## Dataset

 ```shell